Canon 1D Mark III vs Canon R

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the Canon R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Canon R is a recent model that features in the current product line-up of Canon.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark III vs Canon R

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark III and the Canon R?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark III:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.